 Before you submit your expression of interest (by following the link below), please make sure to read the following criteria.
-Ideal venues for this year’s event will:
+Participating venues should have the following:

-- Have a seated capacity of 200 or more (*please note, venues with a seated capacity of 150 or more will still be considered).
+- Have a seated capacity of 150 or more

 - Have a stage or a large enough area to construct a temporary one.